3 Ways on How to Magnify God

 Third, faced with things we don’t understand, we should have a reverent heart for God and never speculate about them at will.

 Brothers and sisters, I believe through today’s fellowship each of you have gained some knowledge about how to exalt God as great.
 As long as we put these three principles into practice, we will certainly become people who exalt God as great.
-Just as God’s words say, “Start practicing the way of fearing God and shunning evil from this point forward; manage to honor God as great in all things; don’t use your own personal fancies, viewpoints, or beliefs to define yourself, define God.
-And instead, you seek out God’s intentions in all respects, you achieve a realization and understanding of God’s attitude toward humanity, and you use God’s standard to satisfy God—that would be wonderful!”
+Just as God’s words say, “If you can practice the way of fearing God and shunning evil from this point on, if you can manage to honor God as One who is great in all things and refrain from using your own personal fancies, viewpoints, or beliefs to define yourself and God, and if you can instead seek out God’s intentions in all respects, come to a realization and understanding of His attitude toward humanity, and satisfy Him by meeting His standards, that will be wonderful!”

 All the glory be to the unique God!

 » You might be interested in: